• Art magazine

 The complexity behind street graffiti and their effects on political movements

-The consideration and creativity behind these urban art projects go beyond mere aesthetics; They aim to provoke self -observation, to highlight marginalized narratives and to promote solidarity.
+The thoughtfulness and creativity behind these urban art projects go beyond mere aesthetics; they aim to provoke self-reflection, highlight marginalised narratives, and foster solidarity.

-Due to the interaction with the public in unconventional rooms, urban art successfully attracts attention and promotes empathy and understanding between the communities.
-These examples illustrate the power of urban art, activism and protest against injustices and to make them an important instrument in the perpetual struggle for a fairer society.
+Through interaction with the public in unconventional spaces, urban art successfully attracts attention and fosters empathy and understanding between communities.
+These examples illustrate the power of urban art to inspire activism and protest against injustices, making it a significant tool in the ongoing struggle for a more just society.

 Understanding the subtleties behind street graffiti is crucial to understand their effects on political movements.